 This pivot joint is located distally near the wrist joint, and is formed between the head of the ulna, and the ulnar notch of the radius.
 The anterior and posterior radioulnar ligaments, as well as a triangular fibrocartilaginous plate support this joint.
 This triangular fibrocartilage connects the bones and ensures they remain together during pronation and supination.
 It is thicker at its periphery than at its centre.
 The thick apex of the triangle attaches to the ulnar styloid process, and its thin base attaches to the prominent edge of the radius, just proximal to the radiocarpal articulation.
-The triangular fibrocartilage also separates the wrist joint (radiocarpal and ulnocarpal joints) from the distal radioulnar joint.
-The ulnar notch of the radius slides over the head of the ulna during pronation and supination.
+The triangular fibrocartilage also separates the wrist joint (radiocarpal joint) from the lunate and triquetrum bones.
+The ulnar notch of the radius pivots around the head of the ulna during pronation and supination.

 This is a tough membrane of connective tissue that connects the interosseus border of the ulna with the interosseus border of the radius.
 Its fibers run laterally in an oblique fashion along the entire shaft of both bones and are perforated distally to allow vessels to pass between the anterior and posterior compartments of the forearm (aperture for the anterior interosseous artery).
 The membrane keeps the radius and ulna bonded during supination and pronation.
 It also transfers forces between the two bones, and numerous muscles such as flexor digitorum profundus arise from it.

 The anterior interosseus nerve, a branch of the median nerve, innervates this square-shaped muscle in the anterior compartment of the forearm.
-It arises from the distal shaft of the ulna and inserts onto the lateral shaft of the radius to cause pronation when it contracts.
+It arises from the distal anterior surface of the ulna and inserts onto the distal anterior shaft of the radius to cause pronation when it contracts.

 This muscle from the posterior compartment of the forearm is innervated by the deep branch of the radial nerve (arising from the posterior cord, nerve roots C5-T1), which goes on to become the posterior interosseus nerve.
 It surrounds the proximal part of the radius, and consists of superficial and deep sets of fibers.
-The deep set arises from the lateral epicondyle of the humerus, the supinator crest of the ulna, and the radial collateral ligament.
-It inserts onto the lateral proximal radial shaft, and the oblique line of the radius, just below the insertion of pronator teres.
+The deep set arises from the lateral epicondyle of the humerus, the supinator crest of the ulna, the anular ligament and the radial collateral ligament.
+It inserts onto the lateral, posterior and anterior surfaces of the radius, near to the insertion of pronator teres.

 The radial nerve passes down the spiral groove of the humerus, and emerges anterior to the lateral epicondyle, between brachialis and brachioradialis.
-The nerve then enters the supinator muscle, and divides into the posterior interosseous nerve and the superficial cutaneous branch.
-This muscle supinates the forearm, at all angles of elbow flexion and extension.
-Biceps brachii is only able to supinate the flexed elbow.
+The nerve then enters the supinator muscle, and divides into the superficial and the deep branch.
+The latter goes on to innervate the supinator muscle and continues as posterior interosseous nerve.

 The musculocutaneous nerve innervates this muscle.
 The long head arises from the supraglenoid tubercle of the scapula, and the short head arises from the coracoid process.
 The tendon of the muscle inserts onto the radial tuberosity.
 The muscle also expands out as the bicipital aponeurosis, which attaches to the shaft of the ulna.
 Biceps brachii acts primarily as an elbow flexor, and secondarily as a supinator.
 It is able to supinate when the elbow is flexed.
 When the elbow is fully extended, supinator performs the action.

 This muscle is innervated by the radial nerve.
-It arises from the lateral epicondylar ridge and lateral epicondyle.
+It arises from the lateral supracondylar ridge and lateral intermuscular septum of the arm.
 The muscle inserts onto the radial tuberosity.
 As the muscle crosses the elbow joint, anterior to the joint line, it acts as an elbow flexor, and a semi-pronator of the forearm.
 When the musculocutaneous nerve is damaged, the brachioradialis muscle still enables elbow flexion due to its innervation from the radial nerve.
 It flexes best when the forearm is in mid-position between supination and pronation.
 When the elbow is flexed, the brachioradialis semi-pronates the forearm.